avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 Alright, at this point you are probably thinking to yourself, "Wow!
 Collecting and analyzing data from social media is super cool!"

 ## Purpose
 For my project, I am focusing on the context of popular topics from collecting tweet data regarding the 2020 US Presidential election.
-The goal of this is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within tweets.
+The goal of this is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitudes within text.

 **A few questions to answer with sentiment analysis and topic modelling:**